Ephigenia/mite-cli/README.md

 This makes it very easy to further process the data, transform it into a HTML page or PDF.

+Creating a time-sheet for your clients can be done like this:

+    mite list last_month --format=csv --columns=date,service,note,duration

 ## Grouped lists